Amy IngramAssistant Professor

 MGT 415: Business Strategy

 ProfileAmy E. Ingram is an assistant professor in the College of Business and Behavioral Science at Clemson University.
 She received her Ph.D. from the University of Cincinnati, College of Business.
-Dr. Ingram’s research interests surround the entrepreneurial ecosystem, entrepreneurial paradoxes, gender and Corporate Political Activity.
+Dr. Ingram’s research interests surround the investor and market influence and persuasion, the entrepreneurial ecosystem, paradox, gender and Corporate Political Activity.
 She is a member of the Strategic Management Society, Academy of Management, Beta Gamma Sigma, Phi Beta Kappa and The National Society of Collegiate Scholars.
 Dr. Ingram received the UC College of Business Outstanding Graduate Research Award in 2010.

 Dr. Ingram’s research focuses on the entrepreneurial ecosystem, entrepreneurial paradoxes, gender and Corporate Political Activity or Non-Market strategies.